 With a name like Wet Sounds, you expect high-quality boat speakers, and that's exactly what you get with the Wet Sounds XS-65ic-RGB.
 A growing trend among marine speakers is LED lights, which are installed under the tweeter and reflect off the woofer.
 If you're throwing boat parties, these lights are exactly the kind of accessory to take the atmosphere to the next level.
 We tested two speakers with LED lights, and the Wet Sounds XS was the better performer in every category, though the power handling is below average.
+Boat speakers have become more niche in recent years, so we no longer cover them.
+We do have a guide to the best smart speakers, however.

 I tested the audio by evaluating how accurately the speaker produced a sine tone that transitioned smoothly from 20Hz to 20kHz because this is both the range of human hearing and the best way to isolate the low, midrange and high frequencies.
 I recorded the speaker playing this tone on a loop, then used frequency analyzing plugins to create the average frequency signature.
 From this frequency signature, I graded the performance by comparing it to the original audio frequency file.